 Q2: Are tamper-proof seals necessary for all products?

-No, tamper-proof seals aren’t needed for all products.
-They are crucial for high-risk items like money bags and medical supplies.
+No, tamper-proof seals are not needed for all products.
+They are crucial for high-risk, high-value items like cash deposit bags, forensic evidence, and industrial medical supplies.

 Q3: What is a tamper-evident requirement?